-What You Can Uncover in the Common Data Set
+What’s Included in the Common Data Set?

 - Percentage of financial need met

-- Average institutional need-based scholarship or grant
+- Average institutional need-based scholarships or grants

 - Average need-based loan

-- Average non-need-based scholarships or grants for affluent students, who don’t require need-based financial aid
+- Average non-need-based scholarships or grants for affluent students who don’t require need-based financial aid

 - The number of students who receive need-based or merit aid